 - Marketing strategy

-Plus, decide which marketing channel will be best for selling your product; think about your resources (time, money, knowledge), select one or two marketing channels, and cross out all ideas that don’t suit those channels.
+You should also decide which marketing channel will be best for selling your product; think about your resources (time, money, knowledge), select one or two marketing channels, and cross out all ideas that don’t suit those channels.

 Remember: no strategy, no new customers!